 Let’s take a look at all of them.

 When you are in doubt about a page that you want to open on the Internet, you can use Google Safe Browsing site status to determine if the website has malware or anything related to it.
 If you’re given the clear, you can then go to this website to check it out.

 Run the domain name of the law firm through our Website Validator.
 It will tell you how trustworthy their website is.
 In our case, www.davisrobbins.com has a rating of 1.8 out of 100!
 The Validator tells you how old the domain is, a phishing score, a spam score, and proximity to other suspicious sites.
 Again, in our case the domain davisrobbins.com was created only a week ago (at the time of this writing) while the phishing/spam/proximity scores are very high.

 Look For Grammar Mistakes

 Typically, these scams are not perpetrated by people with a high level of academic education, so occasionally you could find grammar mistakes that would give away a scam.
 The content on the scammer’s website will be poorly written and have been taken from an identical site.
 That’s a clear sign.

 Analyze the Complexity of the Site

 The scammer’s website will also be poorly designed.
 Usually, they will opt for a one-page website with only skeletal information.
-Just like the in the video presented above, the site that Josh was sent from Nody Law looked only half-way legitimate.
-A law firm never has just a landing page on their website.
-The names Jillian Scott, Andrew Michaels and Robert Jeffries are the same on every template.
+Just like in the video presented above, the site that Josh was sent from Nody Law looked only halfway legitimate.
+A law firm never has just a landing page on its website.
+The names Jillian Scott, Andrew Michaels, and Robert Jeffries are the same on every template.

 Who Owns The Domain?